 Practically the way to accomplish economic development objectives is through advocating/influencing strategic choices in both infrastructure and asset creation investment as well as public policies.
 Think of these choices as brand development, and they are articulated in a location’s strategic plan.

 Following Ed’s argumentation, economic developers are thus first and foremost facilitators.
 They “play a key role in the facilitation of a location’s strategic plan design and deployment process to ensure the outcome is supportive of the location’s brand promise.”

 While a place’s public and private sector leaders are responsible for developing the strategic plan, it is in the hands of the economic development professional “to ensure the process is robust and resultant action plans are both funded and executed”, as Ed Burghard puts it.
 In addition to facilitator, economic developers are thus also controllers.

-Do we need economic development organizations?
+Why do we need economic development organizations?